"He has saved us and called us to a holy life." -- 2 Timothy 1:9

 Why are you thinking about becoming a Nazarene, Suzanne?
 Is it because you agree wholeheartedly with the moral standards set by General Assembly delegates?

 We're against sin.
 I hope you are.
 We're for righteousness.
 I hope you are.
 However, we are not the only group preaching tithing and clean living.
 A lot of evangelical churches set tough moral standards.
 Many voice their convictions clearly and coherently.

 Looking for a church with high moral standards?
 You have a broad range of choices.

 Should you become a Nazarene because you like our Articles of Faith?

 A few days ago, I sat beside a nonChristian on a flight out of Denver.
 I said I was a missionary with the Church of the Nazarene.
 "Nazarenes?
 Baptists?" he said, "Aren't you about the same?"

 "Yes," I told him.
 Naturally, we insiders can see significant differences.
 On many major issues, however, we agree.
 To a non-churchgoer, Baptists and Nazarenes are very much the same.

 We have a couple of unique doctrinal views.
-Many churches differ with us on sin and sanctification.
+Many churches differ from us in what they believe about sin and sanctification.
 If you oppose us on these key doctrines, Suzanne, you'll be uncomfortable being a Nazarene.
 On the other hand, we're not the only ones believing in the Bible, the Trinity, Jesus Christ, the Atonement, Communion, and baptism.
-On most issues we're right in the mainstream of evangelical Christianity.
+On most issues, we're right in the mainstream of evangelical Christianity.